Causes of Medical Malpractice In Childbirth Linked to Cerebral Palsy Cases

 Lack of access to specialists.

 Complex deliveries, especially those with situations that cause a risk of cerebral palsy, often need the oversight of a specialist.
-A facility that denies access to proper specialists, or a doctor who fails to call in necessary help, may be subject to a cerebral palsy lawsuit.
+A facility that denies access to proper specialists, or a doctor who fails to call in necessary help, may be subject to a (Link Removed).

 - Cerebral Palsy Articles